Josh-TX/videos-to-stream/README.md

 PREROLL_S | 0.5 | decimal | The amount of time (in seconds) to play the video in the background at the beginning of a clip prior to changing the clip's volume and alpha.
 POSTROLL_S | 0.5 | decimal | The amount of time (in seconds) to play the video in the background at the end after changing the clip's volume and alpha

-## Roku TV player
+## Playing on a Roku TV

 On a Roku TV, there's not an official App designed to play an HLS stream.
 The best official way I've found is by manually constructing a m3u8 file that references the stream's URL, putting it on a USB stick, plugging it into the TV, and using the Roku Media Player App.

-However, you can sideload a a very basic custom App.
-Here's the steps to do so:
+However, you can instead sideload a custom App using these steps:
-1. Clone this repository
+1. Clone/Download this repository
-2. Edit the file `/roku-tv-app/components/MainScene.brs` to have the correct `hlsUrl`
+2. Edit the file `<repo>/roku-tv-app/components/MainScene.brs` to have the correct `hlsUrl`
-3. Make a zip file consisting of all the contents of the `/roku-tv-app` directory
+3. Make a zip file consisting of all the contents of the `<repo>/roku-tv-app` directory
 4. On your Roku TV remote, enable developer mode by pressing home three times, up twice, and then right, left, right, left, right.
-5. It should prompt for a passcode and restart.
+5. It should prompt for a passcode and then restart.
 Your TV will now host a webpage at it's current ipv4 address.
-Open this webpage, and login with username=rokudev, and the passcode you entered
+Open this webpage in a browser, and login with username=rokudev, and the password is the passcode you entered
 6. Upload the zip file and click "install with zip"